-I get this question a lot and have previously addressed that, but recently I have received it more frequently so I decided to update this post.
-(I always note that this post is written about my experiences for people who may currently need it.)
+I get this question a lot and have previously addressed it, but recently I have received it more frequently so I decided to update this post.

 This has been the process that I have experienced as God has led me to something new.

 Here are 5 steps in discerning a change in ministry assignment:

 Each time the door of a new opportunity opened it began opening (looking back) when things were going well in my current ministry.
 In fact, people who don’t understand the nature of a call (and some who do) have usually wondered why I would be open to something new.

 I usually have not been able to understand what God is up to, but there is something in me (and usually in my wife at the same time) where I know God is doing something new.
 While I do not know what it is, and not even if it involves a change in my place of ministry, I know God is doing a new work in my heart about something.
 Almost like the king in Daniel 4 who needed an interpretation, I know there’s something out there but at the time I can’t discern it.
 (I’m glad I have the Holy Spirit though to help me.)

 Brennan Manning calls it a Dangerous love of Christ.
 During the times leading up to a change of ministry assignment I will be growing in my relationship with Christ, usually in new depths of trust and abandonment.
 Again, looking back and I can see this clearly, but at the time I usually am just enjoying the ride and the closeness to Christ.
 Many times God is giving wisdom to share with others and (looking back) I can see that some of it was actually meant for me.